Quantum Dynamics of Vibrationally-Assisted Electron Transfer beyond Condon approximation in the Ligand-Receptor Complex: Results and Discussion

-With the Ohmic bath (Fig.~\ref{fig:3}), populations show weak, short-lived oscillations (coherence ``fingerprints'') that are quickly damped at \(T\approx 290\)~K. In the structured bath (Fig.~\ref{fig:4}), the same \(\Delta\)-sweep displays \emph{clear beats} and underdamped oscillations during the first picosecond.
-This difference comes directly from the bath correlation function \(C(t)\): Ohmic \(C(t)\) decays monotonically, whereas the Strctured \(C(t)\) carries an oscillatory component at \(\omega_0\), feeding phase information back into the system and sustaining coherence longer.
+For the finite-memory Ohmic bath in Fig.~\ref{fig:3}, the population dynamics show weak and short-lived oscillatory features that are rapidly damped at \(T\simeq290~\mathrm{K}\).
+In the structured bath of Fig.~\ref{fig:4}, the same range of electronic couplings produces clearer beats and underdamped transient oscillations.
+This difference follows directly from the bath correlation function \(C(t)\).
+The Ohmic bath produces a relatively short-lived memory kernel, whereas the structured bath carries an oscillatory component at \(\omega_0\), allowing phase information to be fed back into the system over a longer time window.

-In Fig.~\ref{fig:3} (Ohmic), late-time populations are donor-favored for \(\sigma_z\) across small and moderate \(\Delta\), and approach a common quasi-steady value for \(\sigma_x\).
-In Fig.~\ref{fig:4} (structured), \(\sigma_x\) robustly relaxes toward \(\sim\!1/2\)–\(1/2\) \emph{across} \(\Delta\) (bath-assisted equilibration along the tunneling path), while \(\sigma_z\) exhibits a \(\Delta\)-controlled crossover: donor-dominated at small \(\Delta\), then---by \(\Delta=0.1\)~eV---\emph{acceptor-favoring} due to resonant assistance from the environmental mode.
-Thus, the structured bath not only extends coherence but can \emph{reroute} the final population balance in a geometry-dependent way.

-In our model the Spike (mode near \(\omega_v\)) and the ACE2 electronic gap \(\epsilon\) couple to an environment.
-For the Ohmic case, ET is facilitated mainly by vibrational reorganization tuned by \(\gamma\) (Fig.~\ref{fig:3}): the bath helps briefly but does not sustain coherence; transfer efficiency is controlled by the balance of \(\Delta\) and mild memory (\(\omega_c^{-1}\)).
-For the structured case, the environmental mode near \(\omega_0\) \emph{gates} ET: it transiently locks the ACE2 donor–acceptor superposition to its phase, producing beats that \emph{enhance} mixing (especially for \(\sigma_x\)) and, for \(\sigma_z\), can steer population toward the acceptor at larger \(\Delta\).
-Operationally, this means that in an ACE2–Spike setting, a narrow environmental feature (e.g., protein/solvent collective mode) can both \emph{amplify} early-time coherent exchange and \emph{bias} the late-time outcome—facilitating ET without requiring large reorganization energy.

-Across both figures we work in an intermediate regime: the stochastic coupling \(\gamma_E\) is modest (Ohmic: \(0.05\); structured: \(0.05\)) and temperature is room-like, so neither strong localization nor fully coherent unitary dynamics dominate.
-In this window, \(\Delta\) and \(L\) determine how much of the environmental memory is \emph{converted} into useful coherence vs damping.
+The late-time behavior also depends strongly on the coupling geometry.
+For diagonal coupling, \(L=\gamma_E\sigma_z\), the structured bath still primarily acts through energy-gap fluctuations and memory-induced localization.
+At small and intermediate \(\Delta\), the donor population remains favored, although transient oscillations are visible.
+As \(\Delta\) increases, Hamiltonian mixing strengthens the coherence-feedback pathway, and the structured memory produces larger population excursions.
+For off-diagonal coupling, \(L=\gamma_E\sigma_x\), the bath acts directly on the tunneling coordinate.
+Consequently, the same structured memory produces stronger coherent exchange and a more balanced donor--acceptor distribution over the simulated time window.